3 Autism Skills to Work on This Halloween Season: Real vs Pretend, Sensory Play, and Social Skills

 Click here to purchase a real or pretend interactive book that is a fun way to practice this skills.

-Books: Reading children Halloween or Fall-themed books offers a fantastic opportunity to reinforce the distinction between real and pretend.
+Reading children Halloween or Fall-themed books offers an easy opportunity to reinforce the distinction between real and pretend.
 As you read together, point out characters and items, prompting them to identify whether they are real or imaginary.
 You can expand on this activity by printing pictures, holding them up and having your child give a thumbs up for real elements, such as a black cat, and a thumbs down for pretend ones.

 If possible, have children choose real costumes and go through all the steps, such as knocking on the door or ringing the doorbell, reaching for candy, and saying "trick or treat."
 Practicing these steps ahead of time helps children feel more comfortable and confident when the big night arrives.